Skip to main content

 Study Team

-The study is led by Dr. Caitlin Caspi at the University of Minnesota (UMN).
-UMN partnered with Dr. Molly De Marco and FFORC to enroll participants in Raleigh, N.C. to serve as a comparison.
+The study was led by researchers at the University of Minnesota (UMN), Dr. Molly De Marco at the University of North Caroline (UNC), and the FFORC team to enroll participants in Raleigh, N.C. to serve as a comparison.
+The WAGE$ Study was funded by The National Institutes of Health and the Department of Family Medicine and Community Health at the University of Minnesota.

 Participants

 In 2018, 475 people who earn low wages ($11.50/hr or less) in Raleigh, N.C. enrolled in the WAGE$ Study.
 Each year for the next four years they will complete a survey and verify their current wages, and we will measure their height and weight.
-Every other year they will collect and return two weeks worth of food receipts.
-The same will happen in Minneapolis.
+Every other year they collected and returned two weeks worth of food receipts.
+The same happened in Minneapolis.

 Partners